alejandro-alzate/srt-lua/README.md

 ## Getting started
 ---
-1. Get a copy of srt.lua from the [Official Repository](https://github.com/alejandro-alzate/srt-lua)
+1. 📡 Get a copy of srt.lua from the [Official Repository](https://github.com/alejandro-alzate/srt-lua)
-2. Copy `srt.lua` where you like to use it, or just on the root directory of the project
+2. 💾 Copy `srt.lua` where you like to use it, or just on the root directory of the project
-3. Add it to your project like this
+3. ⚙ Add it to your project like this
 	```lua
 	local srt = require("path/to/srt")
 	```
-4. Pass a plain text representation of the file
+4. 📃 Pass a plain text representation of the file
 	```lua
 	local captionsData = coolVideoSrtFile:read()
 	local captionsObject = srt.new(captionsData)
 	```
-5. Tell in what part of the media is we are right now, since this is a generic pure lua function a better example is done with the LÖVE2D framework, so we can get a real world example
+5. 🎬 Tell in what part of the media we are right now, since this is a generic pure lua function a better example is done with the LÖVE2D framework, so we can get a real world example
 	```lua
 	local coolVideo = love.graphics.newVideo("path/to/cool/video.ogg")